zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 The second integral of Equation 17.126 must not be confused with the one in Equation 17.121.
-Here, we use a different approach: if we differentiate Equation 17.111 to obtain
+Here, we use a different approach: if we differentiate Equation 17.1??,

 $$ \tag{17.129}
 	\frac{\partial j_n(x)}{\partial x}